Know your worth: Supporting Leadership revisited

 Some weeks are busier than others.
 On Monday I returned from maternity leave.
 On Tuesday I was informed my role was being made redundant.
 On Wednesday I received a new job offer.

-It was possible because of the Supporting Leadership project.
+It was possible, I realise now, because of the Supporting Leadership Project.

-The Supporting Leadership project taught me precisely how undervalued administrative roles can be.
+This project taught me exactly how undervalued administrative roles can be.
 Organisational restructures are painfully predictable and a few weeks earlier when I found out - by accident - that one was underway, I felt I knew the outcome of the process before it had even begun.

-The Supporting Leadership project also taught me precisely what kind of skills I have and how to make best use of them.
+This project also taught me exactly what kind of skills I have and how to make best use of them.
 Through the project we identified that support staff have strengths in foresight (identifying a potential crisis), action (researching my options), organisation (drawing resources together to respond to opportunities), and consistency (performing at my best despite the difficult circumstances).

-Within 48 hours of receiving the shocking and disorientating news about the restructuring, I’d been up and down the Kubler-Ross curve, submitted several job applications, and was already feeling hopeful about a range of possible alternative futures.
+Within 48 hours of receiving the surprising and disorientating news about the restructuring, I’d been up and down the Kubler-Ross curve, submitted several job applications, and was working on opening my mind to a range of possible alternative futures.

 Or to put it another way, quoting one of our brilliant Supporting Leadership participants: